 Practical Learning Drives Career Goals

-The O’Brien Center for Student Success is Merrimack College’s full service career and professional development center that offers students award-winning services essential for competing in today’s job marketing.
+The O’Brien Center for Career Development is Merrimack College’s full service career and professional development center that offers students award-winning services essential for competing in today’s job marketing.
 With a focus on self-exploration and experiential learning, students are encouraged to engage in opportunities that build practical skills and translate classroom theory into relevant, professional preparation.

 Ashley’s practical experiences, such as her internship with 7News guided her towards video production.
 “I had this dream of becoming a news reporter.
 But after my internship at 7 News, and putting my hands in all sorts of work, I developed a new passion for video production.”